 The domestic border police checkpoints on the freeways between Dubai and Abu Dhabi will also be abolished from 28 February 2022.

-Rest assured though, for now, its much easier to transit between the emirates.
-Just make sure once you’re in Abu Dhabi emirate you are abiding by the prevailing “Al Hosn Green Pass” rules.
+Rest assured, though, it’s much easier to transit between the emirates now.
+Make sure once you’re in Abu Dhabi emirate, you abide by the prevailing “Al Hosn Green Pass” rules.

 There have never been any restrictions travelling from Abu Dhabi emirate into Dubai.

 The Green Pass rules still change from time to time, but primarily to keep and maintain the Green Pass on the Al Hosn App, vaccinated individuals need to register their vaccine with ICA before their arrival in the UAE, and have a negative PCR test result every 14 days.